coolguy1842/SaveSync/README.md

 The most recent 5 logs are stored in /3ds/SaveSync/logs.
 If the program was compiled in debug mode, the console can be toggled with L+X, and the screen swapped with R+X. Debug mode also shows a list of potential memory leaks when closing, shown after pressing the start button.
 You can print the profiler with L+Y, or R+Y, L will toggle the console on if it isn't active.

-Additionally if you build with -DREDIRECT_CONSOLE it will redirect stdout to 3dslink.

 ## Building
 ```sh
 git clone https://github.com/coolguy1842/SaveSync --recursive